 In my first Good Cheap Eats cookbook, my Sloppy Fo’s feature an Italian-spiced sauce with sausage and the filling is served on focaccia with Italian cheeses.
 So good, almost like a pizza sandwich!

 These Asian-Style Chicken Sloppy Joe’s from Foxes Love Lemons is a great example of tweaking the Sloppy Joe to suit all kinds of flavors.
 I love how the sriracha and soy sauce flavor the filling while an Asian slaw tops it all off.

 In Not Your Mother’s Make-Ahead and Freeze Cookbook, I share my recipe for Sweet & Spicy Joe’s made with Jamie’s Spice Mix.
 My friend Tammy adapted that recipe with lentils as a way to stretch her meat purchase.
-You can grab her adaptation here.
+The seasoning works so well with the lentils!